 3. Enrich your soil by doing your own composting.
 Don’t destroy our planet with toxin chemicals that are in commercial fertilizer and are harmful to birds, wildlife and humans.

 If you are a gardeners or are considering gardening please make sure you do it the organic, environmentally friendly, and healthy way and you will likely discover that nourishing the health of a backyard ecosystem improves the lives of the people who share it.
+For bird friendly plants of the year please check out Edge field plant stone website.

 Check out the infographic below for more helpful information on how you can make your backyard ecofriendly and provide a habitat that will invite wildlife, preserve our natural resources, environment and ensure a healthy planet for our children and all future generations.